ivanproskuryakov/Aisel/README.md

 Once this steps is done you will be able to access admin section from http://websitename.dev/administration/ and frontend at http://websitename.dev/

-Sitemap for search engines like Google
+Sitemap.xml
 ========================
-Task: php app/console aisel:sitemap:generate<br/>
+Task: <b>php app/console aisel:sitemap:generate</b><br/>
 This will generate sitemap.xml file in web directory<br/>

-HTML Snapshots for SEO
+HTML Snapshots
 ========================
-To make JS website crawlable by google you need to generate snapshots Snapshots handled by https://github.com/localnerve/html-snapshots<br/>
+To make JS website crawlable by Google you need to generate snapshots Snapshots handled by https://github.com/localnerve/html-snapshots<br/>
-To generate snapshots run: <b>node snapshots.js</b>.
-This task will create snapshots in directory web/snapshots<br/>
+To generate snapshots run: <b>node snapshots.js</b><br/>
+Task will create snapshots in directory web/snapshots.
 In the end you will need to test like this:<br/>
 Page: http://aisel.dev/#!/page/about-aisel/<br/>
 Test: curl http://aisel.dev/\?_escaped_fragment_\=/page/about-aisel/<br/>
 Full terms from google here: https://developers.google.com/webmasters/ajax-crawling/docs/specification